chryswoods/siremol.org/tutorials/somd/Hydration_free_energy/Analysis.md

 ```bash
 gradients.dat moves.dat simfile.dat SYSTEM.s3 sim_restart.s3 traj000000001.dcd
 ```
 The interesting files are `gradients.dat` and `simfile.dat`.
 The third column of the `simfile` records the gradient of the potential with respect to λ as it varies over the simulation.
-Averaging over the gradients at each lambda gives the curve over which a numerical intergation needs to be carried out for TI, according to the following equation:
+Averaging over the gradients at each lambda gives the curve over which a numerical integration needs to be carried out for TI, according to the following equation:

 <img src="Data/Free_en.jpg" alt="free_energy" style="width: 150px;  min-width: 50px;" />